OpenHRS/openhrs-mobile-app/README.md

 1. Download Android Studio https://developer.android.com/studio/index.html
 2. in the client directory, use the commands:

    2a. `$ ionic cordova platform add android`

    2b. `$ ionic cordova build android `

-2c. `$ ionic cordova emulate android` or `ionic cordova run android` if you have an android device plugged in
+   2c. `$ ionic cordova emulate android` or `ionic cordova run android` (Requires Android Device)

-3. If you receive an error in step 2c, follow this step:
+3. If you receive an error in step 2c, try the following procedure:

-3a.
-Open Android Studio.
+   (1) Open Android Studio.
-3b.
-Click 'Open an existing Android Studio project' 3c.
-Navigate to 'hrs-app/client/platforms/android' and open it 3d  Create an AVD, if you dont have one already using AVD Manager in Android Studio 3e.
-The Run button (green triangle) should be activated, click it 3f.
-Set the operating system to Android 7.0 Nougat, and choose a device that can run the OS (e.g. Google Pixel) 3g.
-Close Android Studio and repeat step 2c.
+   (2) Click 'Open an existing Android Studio project' (3) Navigate to '/platforms/android'
+   (4) Create an AVD, if you don't have one already using AVD Manager in Android Studio (5) The Run button (green triangle) should be activated, click it (6) Set the operating system to Android 7.0 Nougat, and choose a device that can run the OS (e.g. Google Pixel) (7) Close Android Studio and repeat step 2c.

 ### Building the Android Project into an APK file:

 1. Customize the config.xml based on desired build settings, it can be found in /platforms/android/res
-2. In the client directory, use the command:
+2. In the openhrs-mobile-app directory, use the command:
     $ ionic cordova build --release android
 3. Find the unsigned APK file in platforms/androids/build/outputs/apk and run an alignment utility on it 3a.
 If you have a signing key, you are finished.
 If not, continue on:
 4. Generate a private key for it using the keytool command that comes with the JDK:
     $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 10000
 4a.
 If the tool can't be found, refer to 'http://ionicframework.com/docs/v1/guide/installation.html'